MarufZak/study-logs/nodejs-design-patterns/README.md

 ## Behavioral design patterns

 In last chapter we learnt about patterns that help us in building complex data structures.
 Now we will see how to combine these complex components, defining extensible, modular and reusable structures.
 One member of this family is Observer pattern we learnt in chapter 3.

+### Strategy

+Strategy pattern enables object, called context, to support variations in its logic by extracting the variable parts into separate, interchangeable objects, called strategies.
+The context itself implements common logic of algorithms, while strategy implements mutable parts, allowing context to adapt its behavior depending on different factors.
+All of strategies implement same interface expected by the context.